Microsoft-community/Community-website/src/index.md

   - title: Read the rules!
     details: Click here to familarise yourself with the server rules before joining.
     link: /member/#rules
-  - title: Frequently asked questions
+  - title: Frequently Asked Questions
     details: Got a question about our community?
 It may be answered here!
     link: /member/#frequently-asked-questions
   - title: Community Wiki